 After visiting Belgrade, we traveled by bus about 2.5 hours to Niš.
 We used Kanis Bus Company, which offered a more comfortable and nonstop experience than Niš Express.
 Cost was ~$1100 dinar (~$10 USD).

 Leaving Niš, we took the train to Sofia.
 The cost per ticket was ~$10 USD.
 The taxi from our hotel to the train station cost 190 dinars ($1.70 USD).
-If you are following a similar route, we recommend that you take a bus rather than the train.
+If you are following a similar route, we recommend that you take a bus rather than the train, see why in the video below.

-By taking the train it took us over 8 hours to reach Sofia!
+It took us over 8 hours to reach Sofia by train!
 It was during the summer and the train car lacked air-conditioning.
 It was a hot ride.
 Instead, take a bus, not the train.
 Locals bus it (~2.5 hours), uninformed backpackers or people looking for an adventure take the slow and unreliable train (~5+ hours).
+Did we mention that you should take the bus and not the train?